leonsilicon/monkeytalk/docs/CONTRIBUTING_ADVANCED.md

 | <ol><li>Install [MongoDB Community Edition](https://docs.mongodb.com/manual/administration/install-community/)</li><li>Install [Redis](https://redis.io/docs/install/install-redis/)</li><li>Make sure both are running</li></ol> | <ol><li>Install [Docker](http://www.docker.io/gettingstarted/#h_installation) on your machine</li><li>Run `npm run docker-db-only` from the `./backend` directory</li></ol> |

 3. (Optional) Install [MongoDB-compass](https://www.mongodb.com/try/download/compass?tck=docs_compass).
 This tool can be used to see and manipulate your database visually.
    - To connect, type `mongodb://localhost:27017` in the connection string box and press connect.
-The Monkeytype database will be created and shown after the server is started.
+The Monkeytalk database will be created and shown after the server is started.

-## Building and Running Monkeytype
+## Building and Running Monkeytalk

-Its time to run Monkeytype.
+Its time to run Monkeytalk.
 Just like with the databases, you can run the frontend and backend manually or with Docker.

 ### Dependencies (if running manually)